-In the following article, Jarod Greene, VP of Product Marketing at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses shares seven essential steps to follow for a smooth implementation of your ITSM tool.
+In the following article, Jarod Greene, VP of Service Management Strategy at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses shares seven essential steps to follow for a smooth implementation of your ITSM tool.
 Jarod has more than 12 years of ITSM industry experience, and has published numerous white papers, research articles, and blogs, and delivers innovative IT-focused presentations at events around the world.
 His proficiency in IT service support management processes, organizational structures, and technology is sought after for speaking engagements, customer consultations, and product development.

 Shortly after the ink on the licensing agreement is dry, you might for a moment believe your ITSM project is complete.
 Nothing could be further from the truth—this is just the beginning.
 For the next three to six months, the real blocking and tackling begins, as you lay the foundation for service management excellence.

 The truth is you can’t afford for this project to fail.
 You and your team have worked tirelessly through the selection process and your business is depending on you.

 It’s poor implementation—more than a lack of features and functions—that leads to ITSM tools being replaced frequently.
 That’s why this point in your journey is so critical.
 It’s important to understand why you started a replacement project in the first place and keep the end goals related to improved customer satisfaction, increased productivity, and the enablement of business outcomes at the forefront of your project.

 Tweet this: Seven crucial steps to follow for a smooth ITSM tool implementation that will increase your ROI

 Here are seven steps to follow for a smooth ITSM tool implementation that will pay dividends well into the future!